vanduong0504/CBIR/README.md

 <h2> :pencil: About the project </h2>

-This project aims to create an sample image retrieval system.
+This project aims to create a sample image retrieval system..
 Using **VGG16** pretrained model and small Felidae dataset in [kaggle](https://www.kaggle.com/vishweshsalodkar/wild-animals) for demonstrating.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)